top of page

 Then you can pick up right here:

-There are two situations in which people come to me:
+There are two situations in particular that bring people to me:

 A new dog comes into life